What Is a Compounding Pharmacy?

 - Alternate prescription forms like pills, drops, powders, liquids, troches, and ointments

-- Added flavoring to make your prescription more palatable
+- Added flavoring to make your prescription more palatable buy online

 At one time, compounding pharmacies prepared most prescriptions.
 Then, in the 1950’s, drug companies began to mass-produce drugs and medications in standard forms and doses.
 Pharmacies stopped compounding their own medications in favor of dispensing the new standardized drugs.